1eyob/Mine-test/README.md

 # Technologies Used

- Remix js for backend and frontend.It's fullsatck application.
+ Remix js for backend and frontend.It's fullstack application.

  MongoDB for the database.

- Prisma ORM for the object relation mapping to the mondo database.
+ Prisma ORM for the object relation mapping to the mongo database.

  Material UI for the Styling UI components.